A Trusted Friend in a Complicated World

 Chorkie

-This Chorkie is a cute little muffin with the “ingredients” of a Chihuahua and Yorkshire terrier.
-Both breeds are similar in size, weighing between six and 10 pounds and coming in at a petite nine inches in height.
+This Chorkie is a cute little muffin you’ll never want to leave home without.
+And you don’t have to.
+Both Chihuahuas and Yorkshire terriers are toy breeds, weighing between 6 and 10 pounds and coming in at a petite 9 inches in height.
 At first glance, you notice the Yorkie’s trademark tricolor coat and dreamy eyes.
-But check out the head, and the Chihuahua’s influence is visible in the perky ears atop a round, dome-like head.
-With the confidence and tenacity of the Chihuahua and the affection and enthusiastic nature of the Yorkie, you’ve got a pint-size pal with a big heart.
+But look at that cute little head.
+The Chihuahua’s influence is visible in the perky ears atop a round, dome-like head.
+With the confidence and tenacity of the Chihuahua and the affection and enthusiastic nature of the Yorkie, you’ve got a pint-size pupster with a big heart.

 sliczna/Getty Images